Cubel89/audio_in_app/README.md

 # audio_in_app

-A Flutter plugin for playing audio files.
+A Flutter package for playing audio files.
 Ideal for games or applications with sound.